 Click on the image for a larger version.

 - This is sensitive and delicate electronic equipment: DO NOT attempt to service it unless you have a familiarity with electronics and servicing techniques.

-- There is a real chance that - by accident or otherwise - the tuner/electronics/radio may be damaged/destroyed: YOU are entirely responsible for determining if the procedure that follows is within your abilities.
+- There is a real chance that - by accident or otherwise - the tuner/electronics/radio may be damaged/destroyed if suitable care is not taken: YOU are entirely responsible for determining if the procedure that follows is within your abilities.

 - Although there are low voltages involved, there is still some risk.

 - Remember that your situation may not be completely identical to this one and that some/all of the steps described may not apply to you.

 First, disconnect the radio from its power source, its accessories and the antenna.
 Next, lay out a clean, well-lit work area and locate several small containers in which to place screws and various items.